A better way to brand and market online degrees

 It’s one thing to deliver an excellent student experience on campus; quite another to build an excellent website.
 Between us...

-We start all new development projects with an extensive research and strategy phase called Discovery, which can save you from...
+We recommend starting any new development project with a thorough research and strategy phase called Discovery, which can save you...